Seeed-Studio/Hazard-Response-Mission-Pack/README.md

 **Q5:** In what TRL is this kit?
 It has to be defined if it is at a product level and simply requires an installation with some minor configuration, or at a prototype phase and needs a development effort.

-**A5:** These sensors are IP66 and ready to be deployed in the wild.
+**A5:** Some of these sensors are IP66 and ready to be deployed in the wild.
 The TRL of the form refers to its application: the problem you want to monitor/solve, the availability and the community you want to install in, the system you will use to create the notification system/record data and so on.

 **Q6:** We would like also to know the level of support that is going to be given during the first deployment, or if straightforward guidelines are available (e.g. manual, etc.)

 **A6:** We have [manuals / online documentation](https://sensecap-docs.seeed.cc/) and a discord channel for help.
 We can provide this information just online and remote though.
 We expect you to pose questions and test the solution, adding your effort and knowledge of the problem.

-**Q7:** Referring in specific to the Vision AI sensor, do we have to train a computer vision model for disaster detection (e.g. thunderstorm)?
-By default, the only available models are the human body detection and the meter detection.
-So, are they indeed available?
-Is it mandatory to perform an additional development for training a disaster detection model?
-Because this requires a lot of effort.

-**A7:** We have a Lighting Sensor in the kit, which can be applied to detect lightning.
-However, SenseCAP Vision AI sensor features a not very high-res camera (the detected item should be within 5 meters to ensure accuracy) and it supports inference with an interval of 5 mins, which makes it not a good fit for detecting disasters of thunderstorm.
-Currently, the device has 3 different default models of human body detention, object counting, and image classification, which are all ready for use.
-Regarding other models, we expect the end users to train their own models (wildlife ).
-[Roboflow has some Vision AI compatible training sets](https://universe.roboflow.com/arkitekv2/lightning_segmentation_1) going in that direction, but these models are to be tested and refurbished.
-You can follow [this wiki article to learn how to make your own dataset](https://wiki.seeedstudio.com/Train-Deploy-AI-Model-A1101/#software-introduction) or [use another one](https://wiki.seeedstudio.com/Train-Deploy-AI-Model-A1101/#use-publicly-available-annotated-dataset).
-This [link](https://www.google.com/url?q=https://wiki.seeedstudio.com/Train-Deploy-AI-Model-A1101/%23use-publicly-available-annotated-dataset&sa=D&source=docs&ust=1690802653913211&usg=AOvVaw3QJhydQDPRR5uyf8kqW9lD) is also relevant.
-As a matter of fact the Vision AI sensor camera is resilient and sturdy, but not good in its lens lengh to pick big landscapes, **this is a matter to take in account even with good datasets**

-**Q8:** Finally, the data will be transferred to their cloud (sensecap server).
+**Q7:** Finally, the data will be transferred to their cloud (sensecap server).
 Is there any chance for local data storing, or in the case of using their cloud, is it any additional cost that we should be aware of?

-**A8:** First of all, it is not mandatory to use the SenseCAP Server when using SenseCAP devices.
+**A7:** First of all, it is not mandatory to use the SenseCAP Server when using SenseCAP devices.
 SenseCAP LoRaWAN sensors and gateways are designed to be compatible with various LoRaWAN network servers, including third-party servers and local servers to manage everything locally.
 Currently, SenseCAP PaaS platforms (cloud, web portal, SenseCAP Mate APP) are offering a 90-day and 180-day free trial for our Tracker and Sensors.
 After the free trial, we offer licensing package as follows:
 ● 30 days validity: $0.99/device
 ● 90 days validity: $2.97/device